Kisan Salahkaar: Farmer Advisory Platform for Governments and NGOs

 Licensing options

-Kisan Salahkaar is suitable for several commercial licensing structures depending on the buyer and deployment model.
+Kisan Salahkaar is suitable for several deployment structures depending on the buyer and deployment model.

 Licence typeBest fitWhat it can include